Everything you need to know about cloud-native

 Continuous delivery

 Continuous delivery is an automated process of delivering code changes to servers quickly and efficiently.
-In cloud-native applications, these servers are, of course, in a cloud environment As a result of agile product development, companies can make faster software releases with lower risks and efforts with continuous delivery.
+In cloud-native applications, these servers are, of course, in a cloud environment.
+As a result of agile product development, companies can make faster software releases with lower risks and efforts with continuous delivery.
 In addition, as a result of using automated pipelines, the released software becomes more reliable.
 With the help of continuous delivery, the delivery team can decide when to deliver the release, resulting in timely feedback.

 Microservices

 Microservices are an architectural style that structures an application as a collection of small autonomous services.
 In a microservices architecture, each service is self-contained and implements a single business capability.
-As this architecture has bounded context, changes in one microservice can be deployed separately from others, resulting in independent development.
+As this architecture has a bounded context, changes in one microservice can be deployed separately from others, resulting in independent development.
 This means you can update a service without redeploying the entire application, and if one service goes down, it will not take down the whole application.

 Containers

-Containers are standard units of software that package code and its dependencies allowing applications to run more effectively, quickly, and reliably from one computing environment to another.
+Containers are standard units of software that package code and its dependencies, allowing applications to run more effectively, quickly, and reliably from one computing environment to another.
 Containerization of applications is more efficient and speedy when compared with more traditional deployments on virtual machines.
 This allows you to create and destroy a container with low overhead.
 With a higher packing density than virtual machines, containers become an ideal compute vehicle for deploying individual microservices.

 What are the advantages of using cloud-native practices?